RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 ## Additional Information
 * You are free to use any third-party libraries.
 * Have fun and be as creative as you like!
-* Please feel free to reach out to ask any questions (duncan@rocketcom).
+* Please feel free to reach out to ask any questions (duncan@rocketcom.com).

 ## How to submit this challenge:
 1. Fork this repository